 Exercise testing plays a valuable role in evaluating a patient with pulmonary arterial hypertension, especially during the prognostic and diagnostic period.
 Join us for this webinar as we discuss cardio pulmonary testing, which is non-invasive and measures a patient’s cardiovascular and respiratory system when undergoing an exercise test.
 Cardiopulmonary stress tests, functional tests, as well as the administrative oversight needed to execute a successful exercise test will also be highlighted.
 This webinar will be accredited for nurses and respiratory therapists, but all medical professionals are welcome to participate.

-In cooperation with Professional Education Services Group (PESG), PHA Online University is pleased to present this webinar as a continuing education activity for nurses, respiratory therapists, pharmacists and pharmacy technicians.
+In cooperation with Professional Education Services Group (PESG), PHA Online University is pleased to present this webinar as a continuing education activity for nurses and respiratory therapists.

 Nurses: PESG is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
 This activity will provide 1 hour of continuing nursing education.

-Respiratory Therapists: The Continuing Respiratory Education system of the American Association for Respiratory Care grants 1 hour for this course.
+Respiratory Therapists: The Continuing Respiratory Education system of the American Association for Respiratory Care grants approval for 1 hour for this course.